Bayard Rustin: From protest to politics

 After the passage of the Civil Rights Act of 1964, Rustin advocated closer ties between the civil rights movement and the Democratic Party, specifically the party's base among the white working class, many of whom still had strong union affiliations.
-With Tom Kahn, Rustin wrote an influential article in 1964 called "From Protest to Politics", published in Commentary magazine; it analyzed the changing economy and its implications for African Americans.
+In 1964, Rustin and Tom Kahn wrote the influential article "From Protest to Politics", published in Commentary magazine; it analyzed the changing economy and its implications for African Americans.
 Rustin wrote presciently that the rise of automation would reduce the demand for low-skill high-paying jobs, which would jeopardize the position of the urban African-American working class, particularly in northern states.
-He believed that the working class had to collaborate across racial lines for common economic goals.
-His prophecy has been proven right in the dislocation and loss of jobs for many urban African Americans due to the restructuring of industry in the coming decades.

-Rustin believed that the African-American community needed to change its political strategy, building and strengthening a political alliance with predominately white unions and other organizations (churches, synagogues, etc.) to pursue a common economic agenda.
+He believed the working class must collaborate across racial lines for common economic goals.
+Since then, many urban African Americans have been dislocated and lost jobs due to the restructuring of industry.
+Rustin believed the African-American community must change its political strategy, building and strengthening a political alliance with predominantly white unions and other organizations (such as churches and synagogues) to pursue a common economic agenda.
 He wrote that it was time to move from protest to politics.
-Rustin's analysis of the economic problems of the Black community was widely influential.
+His analysis was widely influential.

-Rustin argued that since black people could now legally sit in the restaurant after the passage of the Civil Rights Act of 1964, they needed to be able to afford service financially.
-He believed that a coalition of progressive forces to move the Democratic Party forward was needed to change the economic structure.
+Rustin argued that since Black people could now legally patronize any public restaurant, they needed to be able to afford service financially.
+He believed a coalition of progressive forces to move the Democratic Party forward was needed to change the economic structure.